NickFamoye/Nick_Fam/README.md

 ## Getting Started

-•	Installed the correct versions of Python, Spark (2.4.8) and JDK (1.8).
+•	Installed the correct versions of Python, Mongodb and PyMongo

-•	Add JDK and Spark homes to the PATH variables for your system.

 •	Download all code files, including build.sbt.

-•	Configure IntelliJ or IDE of your choice to work with the appropriate version of JDK.
+•	Configure IntelliJ or IDE of your choice.

 •	Run from within IDE.